Jopepato/CentricTechChallenge/docs/Task_3.md

 When merging a branch:
 - Package the repository: We will create a python package from the repository and store it in a private repository manager (like nexus), tagging the branch and version, to either development or stable version.
-- Deploy the model to a model registry: If  applies, we could launch a training job to train and save the model to the model registry (Sagemaker or MLflow) so that it's availavable for predicting
+- Deploy the model to a model registry: If  applies, we could launch a training job to train and save the model to the model registry (Sagemaker or MLflow) so that it's available for predicting
   - This step will also have a dev and prod environment, using the dev environment to test new things in the model
   - And the prod environment to just release stable versions and retrain the model